Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 If you fail to comply with a hygiene improvement notice you will be guilty of an offence and may be prosecuted.

-In most cases, you can continue to trade with a 0 food hygiene rating unless you have been formally closed by a health inspector (through a HEPN or voluntary closure).
+Despite what most people believe, you can continue to trade with a 0 star hygiene rating unless you have been formally closed by a health inspector (through a HEPN or voluntary closure).
 However, you must address all issues quickly.
-You may still be at risk of prosecution.
+Nevertheless, you may still be at risk of prosecution.

 Legally, you must register your food business and be inspected by your local authority, which results in a food hygiene rating.
-Trading without a rating is an offence.
-This will attract unwanted attention from the EHO, and could affect your reputation and compliance in the future.
+Trading (even on Tik-Tok or instagram) without a hygiene rating is an offence.
+It will attract unwanted attention from the EHO, and could affect your reputation and compliance in the future.
+Don’t take the risk – register your food business when selling online (even for low risk sweets and home-made cakes).

 Related Posts You Might Like To Read